chenshihelio/LAPS/README.md

-# LAPSEB
+# LAPS

-LAPSEB is a pseudo-spectral 3D Hall-MHD code writen in FORTRAN, with corotating-expanding-box-model implemented.
+LAPS (UC**LA**-**P**seudo-**S**pectral) is a pseudo-spectral 3D Hall-MHD code writen in FORTRAN, with corotating-expanding-box-model implemented.
 Brief notes on the numerical method are included as a PDF file here.
 A more detailed description can also be found in the paper: https://iopscience.iop.org/article/10.3847/1538-4357/ab5fce

 To compile the code, MPI and FFTW are needed.